Quick Information

 Ever wondered what it's like to walk through the Players' Tunnel at Anfield Stadium?
 This tour gives you the backstage pass—locker rooms, press room, and a pitchside view.
 With guides sharing exciting anecdotes and historical tidbits, you'll get a taste of what it's like to be part of the Liverpool FC Club.

-Visit Liverpool FC Museum
+Visit the LFC Museum

 Stop by the Shankly Gates

 Swing by the Shankly Gates and Paisley Square.
-The Shankly Gates honors Bill Shankly, the mastermind who turned the Reds into legends from 1959 to 1974.
+The Shankly Gates honor Bill Shankly, the mastermind who turned the Reds into legends from 1959 to 1974.
 Meanwhile, Paisley Square honors his successor, Bob Paisley, celebrating his legacy, which includes 3 European Cups and other triumphs.

 Grab your Liverpool gear

 Shop till you drop at the Liverpool FC Store, your go-to spot for all things Reds!
 Browse through stylish jerseys, cozy scarves, and fun accessories to deck yourself out in team colors.
-Score limited-edition collectibles and fun souvenirs to take back home as a reminder of your trip to the home of Liverpool Club!
+Score limited-edition collectibles and fun souvenirs to take back home as a reminder of your trip to the home of the Liverpool Club!

 Go abseiling